MileHacker Logo

 Natural Attractions

 • Beaches: Miles of sandy Atlantic coastline.
-Accessible to everyone points are numerous.
-Best times are sunrise for being alone or late afternoon for fewer crowds.
+Open for all points are numerous.
+Best times are sunrise for solitude or late afternoon for fewer crowds.

-• Myrtle Beach resort city State Park: Pristine beaches, fishing pier, maritime forest trails, camping facilities.
+• Myrtle Beach resort city State Park: Pristine beaches, fishing pier, maritime trails in the forest, camping facilities.
 Daily you have to pay to get in.

-• Brookgreen Gardens: National Historic Landmark with sculpture garden, plant gardens, and a Lowcountry Zoo.
+• Brookgreen Gardens: National Historic Landmark with sculpture garden, botanical gardens, and a Lowcountry Zoo.
 Admission fee applies, valid for 7 consecutive days.
 Plan several hours to explore.

 Wildlife Viewing & Tips